SailaNamai/pocket-gamemaster/readme.md

   Long term memories are selectively chosen by relevance and weighed, assembled into chronological order and given to the LLM.

 - **"Multiple personalities":**
-The LLM is (possibly) prompted a total of five times per "generation" for
+The LLM is (possibly) prompted a total of siv times per "generation" for
   - generate (new, with and without player action),
+  - evaluate player action for success/failure and outcome
   - summarize from player action,
   - create tags for that player action,
   - summarize mid-term memories,